111+ Linux Statistics and Facts – Linux Rocks!

 Linux Mint Stats and Facts

-In 2019 Linux Mint actually surpassed Ubuntu in popularity, and it’s now the main Linux competitor of Windows 10 and MacOS.
+In 2019 Linux Mint surpassed Ubuntu in popularity, and it’s now the main Linux competitor of Windows 10 and MacOS.

 Let’s check out some Linux Mint facts: